zeitwert/fm-server/src/main/ui/README.md

 -   `yarn build` creates the production build in directory ./build

-### Direct link to @finadvise repos for more efficient development
+### Direct link to @zeitwert repos for more efficient development

-For a more efficient development, it is possible to link the finadvise-ui-forms repository into this package:
+For a more efficient development, it is possible to link the zeitwert-ui-forms repository into this package:

 **Delete library node_modules**: